 Many people get a lot of use out of their garage.
-Whether it’s just an area to store your car, a DIY space with a workbench or a man-cave kitted out with a range of hobby activities, it can be one of the most useful rooms in the house.
-But it’s still common to find garages that are almost unusable in the winter because they are so cold.
+Whether it’s just an area to store your car, a DIY space with a workbench or a man-cave kitted out for a range of hobby activities, it can be one of the most versatile rooms in the house.
+But it’s still common to find garages that are almost unusable in the winter because they get so cold.
 Investing in insulation is a fantastic idea – here are some of the benefits you’ll see from it.

 Keep your garage at pleasant temperatures

 Clearly one of the major benefits of insulation is that it can keep your garage at a warmer temperature.
 If you use your garage for DIY tasks or other hobbies and spend any significant amount of time then you don’t want to have to deal with the unpleasant chill that you’ll experience going from your warm house into the cool garage.

 Insulating the walls will help to keep the heat in and make sure that the temperature stays regulated the whole year round.

 You might not realise it, but if you have an older garage door model you can be losing heat through it.
 Getting a new garage door is an important way of insulating the garage – there’s no good putting money into wall and ceiling insulation if you’re just going to let the heat escape through the door.
 Modern models have been designed to be properly insulated and if you buy from a high quality supplier and manufacturer you can be assured of longevity and durability.

 Very beneficial for attached garages

 It is especially true that you should insulate a garage if it is attached to your house.
 Attached garages that don’t have insulation can have the effect of making it more difficult to heat the rest of your house, because the garage is a place where the heat can escape.